At a glance…

 Special Needs Care

 Compassionate volunteers looking to make a real difference can join our Special Needs Care project in Peru - Cusco.
-Volunteers work in homes for mentally and physically disabled children where the levels of disability can range from moderate to extreme.
-Volunteers assist with the personal care of the children, providing specialized attention and helping with feeding, clothing, bathing, and organizing crafts and games for playtime.
-The range of disabilities found among the children is wide, so volunteers must come prepared to help with both basic life functions and engaging the children in imaginative games.
+Volunteers work in homes for mentally and physically disabled children and elderly people where the levels of disability can range from moderate to extreme.
+Volunteers assist with the personal care of the children and elderly people, providing specialized attention and helping with feeding, clothing, bathing, and organizing crafts and games for playtime.
+The range of disabilities found among the children and elderly people is wide, so volunteers must come prepared to help with both basic life functions and engaging them in imaginative games.